Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 What SpyFu shows and when to trust it

-SpyFu pulls from billions of search results and ad clicks to build profiles of competing domains.
+SpyFu pulls from its database of billions of search results and ad clicks to build profiles of competing domains.
 When you search a competitor's URL, you get access to their organic keyword rankings, paid search history, ad copy variations, and estimated budget figures.
 The tool tracks over 15 years of historical data, so you can see which keywords a domain ranked for in 2015 versus today.
-You also get backlink reports, ranking difficulty scores, and keyword overlap comparisons that show where you compete directly with rivals.

 Core data points you get from SpyFu

-The organic keyword report shows which terms a domain ranks for in the top 100 results, along with search volume, ranking position, and estimated monthly clicks.
+• Organic keyword report: Shows which terms a domain ranks for in the top 100 results, along with search volume, ranking position, and estimated monthly clicks.
 You can filter by position (top 10, top 20, etc.) to focus on keywords where a competitor already has strong visibility.
-The paid keyword report reveals which terms they bid on, estimated cost per click, ad position history, and total monthly spend estimates.
-SpyFu also shows you the exact ad copy variations they've tested, so you can see headlines and descriptions that actually ran in Google Ads.

 When the numbers hold up (and when they don't)

 SpyFu's ranking data refreshes regularly, but it's not real-time.
 Position tracking can lag by a few days, and some niche queries with low search volume may not appear at all.
-If you're targeting highly specific long-tail keywords or operating in a brand-new vertical, the database might show limited results.
+If you're targeting highly specific long-tail keywords or operating in a brand-new vertical, the SpyFu database might show limited results or SpyFu does not work as well as expected.
 The tool pulls stronger data for established domains in competitive industries like finance, SaaS, and ecommerce, where there's more search activity to track.

 Trust the keyword lists and competitive gaps, but take ad spend estimates as directional rather than exact.

 Estimated PPC budgets are calculated based on observed ad frequency and CPC averages, not actual invoices.
-A competitor might show a $10,000 monthly spend, but their real budget could be 30% higher or lower depending on bidding strategy and quality scores.
 Use these figures to gauge relative investment levels (who's spending aggressively versus conservatively) rather than precise dollar amounts.
 Organic ranking data tends to be more reliable because it's based on crawled search results rather than inferred behavior, making spyfu keyword research more dependable on the SEO side than the PPC projections.

 Step 1.
 Set up your research with competitors

 You start effective spyfu keyword research by identifying which competitors to analyze.
 The tool performs best when you feed it direct competitors who target the same audience and keywords you want to rank for.
-Rushing into random domain searches wastes time because you'll surface keywords that don't align with your business model or customer intent.
-Instead, focus on 2 to 5 competitors who consistently appear in your target search results, and use those domains as your baseline for comparison.
+Focus on 2 to 5 competitors who consistently appear in your target search results, and use those domains as your baseline for comparison.

 Identify your top 3 to 5 competitors

 Pick competitors who already rank for your core product or service keywords.
 Open an incognito browser window and search for the main terms your business targets (like "email marketing software" or "organic dog food").
-Note which domains appear in positions 1 through 10 consistently across multiple searches.
+Note which domains appear in positions 1 through 10 consistently.
 These are your priority competitors because they've proven Google trusts their content for queries you care about.

-Avoid comparing yourself to massive brands with entirely different budgets or business models.
-If you run a regional bakery, analyzing Walmart's keyword strategy won't help you.
+Avoid comparing yourself to massive brands with entirely different budgets.
 Look for similar-sized competitors or niche players who operate at a comparable scale.
-You want domains that realistically compete for the same customer searches, not aspirational giants with unlimited resources.

 Focus on competitors who show up repeatedly in your target searches, not just the biggest names in your industry.